euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/updating.md

     First, check for changes highlighted in the project build.gradle file.

     There are two base applications, `baseJava` and `baseKotlin`.
 Check for changes highlighted in the build.gradle file of each.
-Run both on a developer device as a test before proceeding.
+Run at least one on a developer device as a test before proceeding.

     If there any native changes to the dependencies, update the